Evin Aktar

 - 0000-0002-2942-171X

-She received her BA in psychology at Bogazici University in Istanbul, Turkey in 2008, and her MSc cum laude in research master psychology at the University of Amsterdam in 2010 with major specialization in clinical psychology and a minor specialization in psychonomics.
-She received her PhD at the Developmental Psychopathology section at the Research Institute Child Development and Education at the University of Amsterdam in 2016.
-Her PhD studies focused on how being exposed to negative emotions from parents in everyday interactions in infancy can contribute to parent-to-child transmission of depression and anxiety.
-Following her PhD, she continued her work as post-doc researcher at the Developmental Psychopathology section, where she extended her research on learning of negative emotions from parents in infancy and childhood.
-Evin is currently adopting a multi-method approach incorporating the study of emotional expressions, attention and physiology in parents and children for a better understanding of the mechanisms explaining the intergenerational transmission of (social) anxiety.
+Aktar obtained her bachelor's degree in Psychology at Bogazici University (Istanbul, Turkey) in 2008.
+She earned the Research Master of Science in Psychology at the University of Amsterdam in 2010 with a major specialization in clinical psychology and a minor specialization in psychonomics (cum laude).
+After that, she obtained her PhD at the Research Institute Child Development and Education at the University of Amsterdam in 2016.
+Her PhD research was about how being exposed to negative emotions from parents in everyday interactions in infancy can contribute to parent-to-child transmission of emotional disorders.
+Following her PhD, she continued to work as a post-doc researcher at the Developmental Psychopathology section in Amsterdam, where she extended her research on the learning of negative emotions from parents to childhood years.
+Since 2016, she followed up this line of work at Leiden University where she became a senior assistant professor in 2021.
+In the academic year 2017-2018, she was a visiting researcher at Cognition Affect and Temperament Lab of Professor Perez-Edgar at Pennsylvania State University.

 - Faculteit der Sociale Wetenschappen